vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-jar, 16 upacāras to be offered, modakas ( 1008, 108, 28 or 8) to be prepared; fast the whole day or no food to be taken till moon-rise; for life or 21 years or one year; gift to ācārya, dinner to 21 brāhmaṇas; SmK 171-177, VR 120-127, VKD 68, D. S. 74; the vrata may be observed throughout life or for 21 years; it is narrated that even Siva did it when he wanted to vanquish demon Tāraka.
+jar, 16 upacāras to be offered, modakas ( 1008, 108, 28 or 8) to be prepared; fast the whole day or no food to be taken till moon-rise; for life or 21 years or one year; gift to ācārya, dinner to 21 brāhmaṇas; SmK 171-177, VR 120-127, VKD 68, D. S. 74; the vrata may be observed throughout life or for 21 years; it is narrated that even Śiva did it when he wanted to vanquish demon Tāraka.

 V